-Speed and Other Aggressive Driving Behaviors
+Speeding and Aggressive Driving Behaviors

-While in the mid to late 2000's the Office of Highway Safety had focused on speeding specifically versus Aggressive Driving as a leading cause of fatal crashes, more in depth data analysis has caused the OHS to turn the focus again more broadly to Aggressive Driving as an over-arching issue.
-The data analysis in the last two years has shown that speeding is no longer the leading cause of fatal aggressive driving crashes; instead failure to yield the right of way has taken its place.
+In depth crash data analysis has caused the OHS to focus more broadly on the issue of Aggressive Driving behaviors as a leading contributing factor in fatal crashes over the last several years.
+The data analysis has shown that speeding is no longer the leading cause of fatal aggressive driving crashes; instead failure to yield the right of way has taken its place.
 However, OHS continues to address speeding in its overall aggressive driving plan as it is one of the NHTSA required performance measures and it is still a primary contributing factor to fatal crashes in the First State.